 We also believe in making the department a pleasant and productive place for students and the faculty.
 As one illustration, we gather for tea weekly at 3 p.m. on Thursdays when classes are in session.
-As another, we grant access to Merion Hall to our students and to rooms most often used by students.
+As another, we grant 24-hour access to department spaces and rooms most often used by students.
 Our Society of Physics Students and Biomedical Engineering Society are very active groups and welcome your participation.